New RISO Printing Unit Offers Easy Integration for Package Printing

 Taken together, these trends drive the need for more versioning of packaging to fit product sizes, delivery points, regulatory requirements, and even to enable personalization and on-packaging advertising.
 Digital printing, specifically digital inkjet, is the most cost-effective way to deliver these capabilities in a single step even for small jobs.
 Printing digitally, directly on the package shortens the production timeline while reducing printing costs for versioned or personalized on-package decoration (see Figure 3.)

 Figure 3.
-Comparison of multi-step conventional process to single-step inkjet process enabled by RISO IPU.
+Comparison of multi-step conventional process to single-step inkjet process enabled by RISO Integlide.

 Availability

 RISO is planning a staggered release.
-The IPU for vertical printing will be introduced first in Japan towards the end of 2024.
+Integlide for vertical printing will be introduced first in Japan towards the end of 2024.
 It will be introduced in Europe and North America by the middle of the following year.
-RISO has announced that they will be exhibiting the IPU at drupa 2024 in addition to their lineup of high-speed inkjet printers and production printers.
+RISO has announced that they will be exhibiting Integlide at drupa 2024 at the Toshiba Tec Corporation stand.
+RISO’s lineup of high-speed inkjet printers and production printers the RISO KAGAKU CORPORATION stand.

 Leave a Comment